thejessewinton/convert-region/README.md

 # convert-region

 A simple utility to convert region abbreviations to full names and vice-versa.
-Currently works with all 50 US states, and some Canadian regions.
+Currently works with all 50 US states, and all Canadian provinces.
 Over time the goal will be to add functionality for multiple continents and regions, and add types.

 ## Usage
 To use, simply import the utility into your project.